Increase brand awareness with content experiences at scale

 Working with Brand Guidelines, digital assets, and creative workflows in one place makes it easier to create a seamless process and really empowers local teams.
 Using Bynder enables multiple teams across multiple markets to work together cohesively.
 The localization team can create localized content, after which the design team can create the digital assets, the local teams can easily give signoff, and the digital teams can work the assets into the website.

 Farzana adds: “Although it might not sound like the most exciting thing, when it came down to the process, this execution really worked for us at a huge scale.
-Using digital brand templates meant that our central teams could create the global master, and send it over to the local teams to refine for their markets.
+Using Studio meant that our central teams could create the global master, and send it over to the local teams to refine for their markets.
 The local teams could get it out on social media within the hour.
 This really changed the game for us.”